Weight Loss Blogs: Top 100

-Lyn is a 46 year old mom who has lost over 100 pounds.
-Her blog shares the inner thoughts of a formerly obese mother trapped in a ‘fat prison’.
-After a recent weight regain Lyn is again working at losing weight and improving her health.
+Lyn is a 46-year-old mom who has lost over 100 pounds.
+Her blog shares the inner thoughts of a formerly obese mother trapped in a ‘fat prison.’
+After a recent weight regains, Lyn is again working at losing weight and improving her health.
 Follow her journey.

-The creator of Fat Girl Vs Word, Robby, says she has been overweight or obese since she was eight.
-Now 35, her blog follows her journey to not only lose weight but change her relationship with her body.
-A number of notable entries include ‘a letter to my future self’ and a heartbreaking post about the ‘trauma that led me to gain weight in the first place’.
+The creator of Fat Girl Vs. Word, Robby, says she has been overweight or obese since she was eight.
+Now 35, her blog follows her journey to lose weight and change her relationship with her body.
+A number of notable entries include a letter to my future self and a heartbreaking post about the ‘trauma that led me to gain weight in the first place’.

 24. Fatso – A Weight Loss Blog

-Fatso – A Weight Loss Blog – is the story of Jackie, a girl who says she has been ‘overweight my whole life’.
-At 23 years old she decided to make a change and has now lost over 50 pounds on a tough weight loss passage.
-Her regular blogging provides motivation and tips as well as snippet of daily life.
+Fatso – A Weight Loss Blog – is the story of Jackie, a girl who says she has been ‘overweight my whole life.’
+At 23 years old, she decided to make a change and has now lost over 50 pounds on a tough weight loss passage.
+Her regular blogging provides motivation and tips as well as snippets of daily life.

 25. Fit Bottomed Girls

-Jennipher Walters, Erin Whitehead and Kristen Seymour are the driving force behind the ever popular FitBottomedGirls.com.
-Their site includes frequent content for real women looking to eat healthy, increase their physical fitness and lose weight.
-The blog provides a refreshingly honest approach to weight loss as the girls tell it like it is.
+Jennipher Walters, Erin Whitehead, and Kristen Seymour are the driving force behind the ever-popular FitBottomedGirls.com.
+Their site includes frequent content for real women looking to eat healthily, increase their physical fitness and lose weight.
+The blog provides a refreshingly honest approach to weight loss, as the girls tell it like it is.

 26. Fit 2 Fat 2 Fit

 Fit 2 Fat 2 Fit is Drew’s story of how he planned to go from being obsessively fit… to deliberately putting on 50-60 pounds… before losing it all again.
-Follow Drew’s transformation plus the workout and eating plans he put in place to get his beach body back again.
+Follow Drew’s transformation and the workout and eating plans he put in place to regain his beach body.

 27. Fitful Focus

-Gina started her blog after losing 40 pounds and discovering healthy whole food options were in scarce supply in her area.
-Now a certified trainer, weight loss specialist and group exercise instructor, Gina originally used the blog as a resource to share workouts and healthy recipes with clients.
-The emphasis is now on quick meals, workouts and her experiences as a mother and wife.
+Gina started her blog after losing 40 pounds and discovering healthy whole-food options were scarce in her area.
+Now a certified trainer, weight loss specialist, and group exercise instructor, Gina initially used the blog as a resource to share workouts and healthy recipes with clients.
+The emphasis is now on quick meals, activities, and her experiences as a mother and wife.

 29. Full Plate Living

-According to Full Plate Living even the smallest changes can make a remarkable difference to your health.
-The Not For Profit’s mission is to encourage, support, educate and inspire individuals seeking a healthier lifestyle – all the while avoiding gimmicky diets, quick fixes, weight loss pills or starving yourself thin.
-Blog topics range from healthy eating ideas and motivational tips through to success stories.
+According to Full Plate Living, even the most minor changes can make a remarkable difference to your health.
+The Not For Profit’s mission is to encourage, support, educate and inspire individuals seeking a healthier lifestyle – all the while avoiding gimmicky diets, quick fixes, weight loss pills, or starving themselves thin.
+Blog topics range from healthy eating ideas and motivational tips to success stories.

 30. A Funeral For My Fat

-A Funeral For My Fat is loaded with healthy food tips, workout ideas, beginners guides and a range of other useful information.
-The blog is the work of Sharee, who over the course of 5 years lost 120+ pounds through hard work, determination and a vegan diet.
+A Funeral For My Fat is loaded with healthy food tips, workout ideas, beginner guides, and a range of other helpful information.
+The blog is the work of Sharee, who, over 5 years, lost 120+ pounds through hard work, determination, and a vegan diet.
 Her blog and weight loss story is designed to help others aspiring to lose body fat.

 Like many college ‘freshers’ Kelsey Byers discovered fast food, happy hour and put on a great deal of weight.
 Since losing 50 pounds Kelsey has dedicated her career to helping others overcome weight related issues and improve general health.
 Her blog includes a diverse range of stories from lifestyle, fitness and weight loss, through to fashion and finance.